nicc777/exploring-aws-kinesis/NOTES.md

 }
 ```

-Command to deploy the cloudformation template:
+Assuming you are in the root of this repository, the command to deploy the cloudformation template is as follow:

 ```shell
 aws cloudformation deploy \